aszepieniec/stark-anatomy/docs/faster.md

                 return False
 ```

-Then finally, when the nonlinear combination is computed, can these values be read from memory and used.
+Finally, when the nonlinear combination is computed, these values can be read from memory and used.

 ```python
 # class FastStark: